appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 - Login to the Appcircle private server with SSH.

-- Go to the Appcircle server directory
+- Go to the Appcircle server directory.

 ```bash
 cd appcircle-server